Installing a Hyper-V Cluster | Hyper-V Clusters – Part 2

 Pay special attention to the network configuration of your hosts.
 This is the biggest tripping point for newcomers to Hyper-V clustering.
 There are multiple ways to do this but this article will only cover the best practices configuration.

 - Have one network card (or more) dedicated to each of the following roles: virtual switches, host management, LiveMigration, and cluster communications.
-If you will be using cluster shared volumes (highly recommended), Microsoft’s documentation indicates that its traffic can share a NIC with the cluster communications role, but it is highly recommended that you have at least one network card for that too.
+If you will be using cluster shared volumes, that traffic will travel on the cluster communications network.
 If your storage will be connected via iSCSI, you’ll need at least one dedicated network for that traffic as well.

 - The network cards for host management, LiveMigration, and cluster communications are all resources that will be controlled by the clustering service.
 It will group them by their subnets.
 That means that you must have a subnet for each separate role, and the network cards on each host that will be used in that role must be part of that subnet.
-If you are using a dedicated card for CSV traffic, that must have its own subnet as well.
 In the optimal configuration, different roles cannot share a subnet (because the subnets themselves are the way that the clustering service distinguishes them).
 Virtual switches are not clustered resources (because the TCP/IP protocol isn’t bound to them, which means they don’t have IP addresses so the cluster service can’t even see them).
 Hyper-V will manage these by name, so you must ensure that each host in the cluster refers to its virtual switches by the exact same name(s). iSCSI networks are also not cluster resources.

 - All of these roles must use gigabit cards at the least.
 It is theoretically possible to use a slower NIC for cluster communications if CSV traffic is segregated, but it is neither recommended nor supported.
 If using some 10Gb cards, these are most suited for the virtual switches, LiveMigration networks, CSV networks, and any iSCSI connections.
 The host management cards will have high traffic during virtual machine backups but are otherwise generally low volume.
 Unless sharing CSV traffic, the cluster communications lines mainly carry heartbeat data, which is not large and does not benefit from a 10Gb pipe.